 We're Charmed By Rose

-While in Europe, Rose began modelling as a child.
+While in Europe, Rose began modeling as a child.
 Her father got her assignments at Italian magazines featuring children, such as Vogue Bambini.

 Rose only began speaking English when her family moved to the United States from Italy when she was ten years old.
 The family settled in Eugene, Oregon.